Skip to main content

 Mechanical Loading the Non-Negotiable Stimulus

-The principle of is central to bone physiology.
+The principle of mechanotransduction is central to bone physiology.
 This is the process by which bone cells convert physical forces into biochemical signals.
 When bone is subjected to stress from weight-bearing activity or muscular contraction, it bends infinitesimally.
+This strain is sensed by osteocytes, the most abundant cells in bone, which then signal for the recruitment of osteoblasts to strengthen the stressed area.
+This is a direct, powerful, and localized anabolic signal.

 Hormonal and peptide therapies operate within this mechanical context.
-For example, Peptide Therapy, using agents like Sermorelin or Ipamorelin/CJC-1295, is designed to increase the body’s natural production of Growth Hormone (GH) and IGF-1.
+For example, Growth Hormone Peptide Therapy, using agents like Sermorelin or Ipamorelin/CJC-1295, is designed to increase the body’s natural production of Growth Hormone (GH) and IGF-1.
 Both GH and IGF-1 are potent stimulators of osteoblast function.

 However, the effect of this systemic hormonal signal is most pronounced in areas of the skeleton that are also receiving mechanical signals.
 The combination of the biochemical “go” signal from the peptides and the mechanical “build here” signal from exercise creates a powerful synergistic effect on bone density.